-NOTE x: The SCC-AS already updates STN-SR in the HSS using PUR/PUA command, then the SCC-AS may send the new Repository Data along with STN-SR in a single PUR (only if Update-Eff-Enhance feature is supported).
+NOTE 1: The SCC-AS already updates STN-SR in the HSS using PUR/PUA command, then the SCC-AS may send the new Repository Data along with STN-SR in a single PUR (only if Update-Eff-Enhance feature is supported).

 22. HSS updates data and responds back.